heX16/SyncthingLazurite/README.md

  - Lets you quickly connect/disconnect and view details

 #### Key features
+- Cross-platform support (Windows, Linux, macOS)
 - Tray icon hint with list of online devices
 - Lightweight and simple UI
 - Native compiled app (Lazarus/FreePascal) with very low memory and CPU usage

 #### Getting started
 1. Install and run Syncthing on your computer.
 By default it listens on `http://127.0.0.1:8384` and has an API key in its settings.